chtwilfer/Arc-enabledWinServersDemoLab/README.md

 Put the right things together! ;-)

-## Step 1 - Deploy Demo Lab via Bicep Github Repo
+## Deploy Demo Lab via Bicep Github Repo
 In this step we will create the basic environment in Azure.

 For this we need: